Royal Palace, Royal Navy: sea power & sceptres, the heart of the British Empire

 Then we'll stroll over to the Queen's House for some art and to hear about King William and Queen Mary.

 If you're feeling fit, there's the Observatory at the top of the hill, or we can just 'observe' it from the bottom.

 Alternatively there's the maritime museum, the market and some great pubs to round off the tour with some 'grog'!

-Meeting location: Under the bow of the Cutty Sark tea clipper.
+Meeting Point Options: Hotel, Suggested by Guide: Under the bow of the Cutty Sark tea clipper.
 You can't miss it, it's the high-masted historic sailing ship near to the boat jetty, Edwardian under-Thames tunnel and DLR (light transit) stop.

 Duration: 2 hours 30 min.